 Four DNO respondents advised that they did not receive many enquiries on bilateral connection agreement terms from domestic customers with one DNO advising that an exception to this norm would be where a domestic customer lives in large premises with a higher load.
 One DNO respondent advised that they did not specifically record these calls but the expectation is that there would be very few queries of this kind.
 Whilst another DNO respondent advised that yes they did receive enquires of this type from domestic customers but there were very few of them.

-The Working Group noted the responses and considered that domestic consumers would be taken out of scope for this CP as domestic consumers would automatically expect a standard connection when purchasing or renting a property and would not necessarily consider contacting the Distributor for their connection details .
+The Working Group noted the responses and considered that domestic consumers could be taken out of scope for this CP as domestic consumers would automatically expect a standard connection when purchasing or renting a property and would not necessarily consider contacting the Distributor for their connection details .

 Question Nine A: Do you consider that this Change Proposal jeopardises the certainty of the NTC?